Imgkl/Pixie/README.md

 # Description

-### Black and white is mix of toughest simplicity and easiest complexity
+### "Black and white is mix of toughest simplicity and easiest complexity"

 A Flutter application which uses Pixabay API to show images.